QuickBooks Blog

 Once you understand your sales tax obligations, you should obtain a sales tax permit if you haven’t already.
 A sales tax license is a document that lets you collect sales taxes on taxable goods or services.

-A list of what you need to apply for a sales tax license.
+What you need to apply for a sales tax license.

 You should apply for a sales tax license if your business has a connection with a state with sales tax and if you sell taxable goods or services.